 More tests or follow-up testing may be needed to confirm or rule out brucellosis.

 As with the vast majority of bacterial infections, brucellosis is treated with antibiotics.
 The duration of the treatment will depend on factors such as whether there are any complications.
-It is possible for people who have been treated to relapse.
-Symptoms can also persist for a long time, sometimes even years.
+It’s possible for people who have been treated to relapse.
+The symptoms can also persist for a long time, sometimes even years.

-As a final note, it is important to keep in mind that brucellosis is very rare.
-In fact, there are only 100 to 200 cases each year in the entire United States (New York State Department of Health).
-If your doctor does suspect brucellosis, however, following up with testing and treatment is vital to raise the odds of a full recovery.
+It’s important to keep in mind that brucellosis is very rare.
+In fact, there are only 100 to 200 cases of it per year in the United States.
+If your doctor does suspect you have brucellosis, following up with testing and treatment is vital to increase your chances of a full recovery.

 Written by: Krista O'Connell

 Medically reviewed on: Jan 04, 2016: Mark LaFlamme, MD